hzeller/bant/README.md

 ### Environment

-Compiled using `bazel` >= 6.
+Compiled using `bazel` >= 6 (also 7 and 8, but compatible with bazel 6 until
+its EOL).
 Relevant dependencies are already in the `shell.nix` so you can set up your environment [with that automatically][nix-devel-env].

-To get a useful compilation database for `clangd` to be happy, run first
+To get a useful compilation database for `clangd` to be happy, run

 ```bash
 scripts/make-compilation-db.sh